 From raging volcanoes to serene snow-capped mountaintops, the Big Island of Hawaii is an island of extreme power and beauty.
-Come visit the legendary Volcanoes National Park to witness the workings of Madame Pele (Hawaiian goddess of fire).
-You'll trek through miles of recent lava flows at Kalapana and the mysterious Halemaumau Fire Pit.
+Come visit the legendary Volcanoes National Park to witness the workings of Madame Pele (Hawaiian goddess of no-host lunch stop will be made at the Volcano House.